 If you’ve ever been on the receiving end of desperation, you’ve seen firsthand just how unattractive it can be.
 Knowing how to text your ex without coming across that way is important, especially if you want her back.

 It’s so easy to appear desperate through text and a lot of guys make the same mistakes.
 So if you want to text her but you’re not sure how to go about it, read on.

+Whether your ex texts you or you just feel like reaching out, this is the guide for you.
 To learn how to text an ex successfully, you need to take a step back from the situation.
 Try to look at your messages objectively before hitting send.
 Put yourself in her shoes and think about how you’d feel if you received that message.

 Beyond that, here are eight easy things you can put into practice the next time you text her.

 I’ve talked about this before and it’s something I apply to all kinds of texting.
 If I’ve sent someone two messages and received no response, I’m not sending a third.

 In most situations, it’s because continuing to send those messages looks desperate.
 Like I don’t even care that she’s not responding, I just need to talk to her.